-What’s it: An economic collapse is a shock to a country’s economy, usually when a crisis is widespread.
+An economic collapse is a shock to a country’s economy, usually when a crisis is widespread.
 The decline may have been preceded by a debt crisis, currency crisis, war, and supply shocks.
 The economy then enters a period of market recession or depression.

 Economic collapse can last for several years, depending on the severity of the situation.
-For example, in the United States, the Great Depression occurred in 1929 and began to recover since 1933.
+For example, in the United States, the Great Depression occurred in 1929 and began to recover in 1933.
 Indonesia also experienced it in 1997 due to the deadly effects of the Asian financial crisis and recovered in late 1999.

-Signs of economic collapse
+Warning signs of economic collapse

 Through the concept of the business cycle, economists outline several phases through which the economy goes.
-A typical economic cycle includes a movement from a trough, to expansion, towards a peak, and then to a contraction leading back to the trough.
+A typical economic cycle includes a movement from a trough to expansion, towards a peak, and then to a contraction, leading back to the trough.
 These stages are repeated.

 Meanwhile, an economic collapse is an extraordinary event.
 It doesn’t have to be part of the general economic cycle.
 The collapse can happen drastically and can lead to depression.